The Truth About Vaping content

 Vaping products have been available in the UK since 2007.
 They are currently one of the most widely researched scientific topics.
 There is substantial evidence on the short-term impact of their use, which has shown that they are far less harmful than smoking and an effective and popular stop smoking aid.

 It’s true that there are some things about vaping that need more research, like for example, what might happen to someone’s health if they vaped for many years.
-However, through extensive evidence reviews, Public Health England has repeatedly found that vaping is significantly less harmful than smoking.
+However, through extensive evidence reviews, it has been repeatedly found that vaping is significantly less harmful than smoking.
 We can’t afford to wait for 10 or 20 years for the long-term impact to be reviewed, while in the meantime the health of hundreds of thousands of people across Yorkshire continues to be harmed by tobacco smoke.

 Can vapour cause harm to other people?